 Grade Four

-Students in grade four learn and apply health skills to the following health areas: disease prevention, nutrition, healthy relationships, and drug-abuse prevention (including alcohol, tobacco, and other harmful substances).
-Students distinguish fact from fiction and set simple goals for promoting personal health and preventing disease.
-Students assume personal responsibility for helping promote health at school and in the community.
+Students in grade four learn and apply health skills to the following health areas: disease prevention, nutrition, healthy relationships (relationship skills), and drug-abuse prevention, including alcohol, tobacco, and other harmful substances.
+Students distinguish fact from fiction and set simple goals (self-management) for promoting personal health and preventing disease.
+Students assume personal responsibility for helping promote health at school and in the community, which aligns with responsible decision making as a critical part of healthy social and emotional development.

 Essential Health Concepts